michaelbull/material-bottom-nav/README.md

 text label of any inactive actions, as suggested by the [style specification][style-spec] if you have more than three actions visible.

-Given the example above, the mixin will register style rules for the following
+Given the example above the mixin will register a set of style rules that adhere to the [“Block Element Modifier” methodology][bem]:
-classes:

 - `.bottom-nav`
   - The container spanning the page's full width.
-- `.bottom-nav__items`
+- `.bottom-nav__actions`
-  - A [flexbox][flexbox] wrapper that contains the individual items.
+  - A [flexbox][flexbox] wrapper that contains all of the navigation actions.
 - `.bottom-nav__item`
-  - An individual navigable item.
+  - An individual navigation action.
 - `.bottom-nav__item--active`
-  - A modifier class to indiciate that the item is the currently active.
+  - A modifier class to indiciate that the action is the currently active.
 - `.bottom-nav__icon`
-  - The [SVG][svg] icon for a navigation item.
+  - The [SVG][svg] icon for an action.
 - `.bottom-nav__label`
-  - The text label for a navigation item.
+  - The text label for an action.

 The DOM structure for the component should follow the heirarchy as shown below: